pchain-org/pchain/!!restore!!/readme.txt

 		db_backend = "leveldb"
 		log_level = "notice"

-   4.3) copy A's /home/ubuntu/.ethermint/genesis.json to B's /home/ubuntu/.ethermint/, make their genesis.json keep the same,
+   4.3) copy A's /home/ubuntu/.pchain/genesis.json to B's /home/ubuntu/.pchain/, make their genesis.json keep the same,
         therefor the validators are the same between A and B.
-   4.4) run ethermint on A and B (order is not relevant).
+   4.4) run pchain on A and B (order is not relevant).
 After connected, B should start synchronize blocks from A,
         and they will have the same blockchain behaviors when synchronzation is done

 5, here is the step to make a node to be a validator, joining to existing validator(s).